holland-backup/holland/docs/source/config.rst

     is multiplied against what each individual plugin reports its estimated backup size when Holland is verifying sufficient free space for the backupset.

+**auto-purge-failures** = yes | no

+    Specifies whether to keep a failed backup or to automatically remove the backup directory.
+By default this is on with the intention that whatever process is calling holland will retry when a backup fails.
+    This behavior can be disabled by setting auto-purge-failures = no when partial backups might be useful or when troubleshooting a backup failure.

+**purge-policy** = manual | before-backup | after-backup

+    Specifies when to run the purge routine on a backupset.
+By default this is run after a new successful backup completes.
+Up to ``backups-to-keep`` backups will be retained including the most recent.

+    ``purge-policy`` = ``before-backup`` will run the purge routine just before a new backup starts.
+This will retain up to ``backups-to-keep`` backups before the new backup is even started allowing purging all previous backups if ``backups-to-keep`` is set to 0.
+This behavior is useful if some other process is retaining backups off-server and disk space is at a premium.

+    ``purge-policy`` = manual will never run the purge routine automatically.
+    Either ``holland purge`` must be run externally or an explicit removal of desired backup directories can be done at some later time.

 Backup-Set files are defined in the "backupsets" directory which is, by default, ``/etc/holland/backupsets``.
 The name of the backup-set is